timjavins/WGU-C950--Data-Structures-and-Algorigthms-II--NHP3/meta/Javins C950 Core Algorithm Overview (Task 1).md

 - parsing manifests and tables programmatically, rather than hard-coding data, ensuring that any manifest or distances table will not require changes in the code.
 - employing the nearest neighbor algorithm, which will function for destination lists of all sizes, including lists for trucks with larger capacities, although with commensurate increases in runtime.

-While nearest-neighbor performance will degrade as n grows large, the current truck capacity limits the max value of n to 16 per route, effectively splitting adversely complex routing problems into manageable sub-routes.
+While nearest-neighbor performance will degrade as $n$ grows large, the current truck capacity limits the max value of $n$ to 16 per route, effectively splitting adversely complex routing problems into manageable sub-routes.

 ### C5.
 Software Efficiency and Maintainability
 #### Efficiency